cellannotation/cell-annotation-schema/user_stories.md

 ## User Stories

+### General

+1. As a user/editor of data annotated using the cell annotation standard, I want to be able to view annotations of of cell sets in tabular form, either as a single table, or as a set of linked tables.
+Links between tables should be easy to understand (e.g. relying on obvious common keys)
+   * Solutions: If robust representation of annotations requires nested data structures, we need SOPs and tooling for flattening & some UX testing of the resulting tables

 ### CxG portal user (could be made more general)

-1. As a CxG portal user, I want to be able to view UMAPs and select terms using the abbreviations in the accompanying paper so that I can easily cross-reference the paper content with the data/visualizations/analysis I see in the browser.
+1. As a CxG portal user, I want to be able to view embeddings (UMAP, tSNE) and select terms using the abbreviations in the accompanying paper so that I can easily cross-reference the paper content with the data/visualizations/analysis I see in the browser.